How do I transfer files from one computer to another for free?

 Free remote access software with file transfer [3 options]

+Why you need free remote access software with file transfer?
 Sometimes you have to handle some work issues at home but you don't have the files, in this case, you may want to access the work computer from home to transfer files between the PCs.
 In this post, we present three free remote file transfer tools for you to choose from.

 Option 1.
 AnyViewer: the easiest file transfer tool [highly appreciated]